microsoft/bedrock/docs/hldToManifestWalkthrough.md

 **Note**: If a user wishes to store helm charts in the application repositories, then all repositories (application, high level definition, materialized manifests) must be in the same Azure DevOps Organization AND Project.
-This is what Step 7 and Step 8 highlight.
+This is what Step 7 and Step 8 are doing.

 ## Setup SPK